see-world/judy.li/_governance/from-contract-to-handover.md

 Only the last question is answerable at award — and only if the translation has been done.
 It is also the only one the Project Manager, the Commercial Manager, and the client are genuinely asking.

-This is the same discipline formalised by **ISO 19650** as the move from information requirements to a delivery plan, and by **ISO 9001 §7.5** as the control of documented information.
+This is the same discipline formalized by **ISO 19650** as the move from information requirements to a delivery plan, and by **ISO 9001 §7.5** as the control of documented information.
 The standards describe the destination.
 The contract sets the route.

 > **Key Takeaway:** The objective is not document tracking.
 It is **delivery confidence**.